clach04/pysksync_mirror/readme.md

 Users, authentication, and passwords

-This server supports Secure Remote Password protocol (SRP-6a), user verifier information is stored in the json file (as hex), sample entry for a user "testuser" with a password of "testpassword".
+This server has optional support for Secure Remote Password protocol (SRP-6a), user verifier information is stored in the json file (as hex), sample entry for a user "testuser" with a password of "testpassword".